It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 Interesting bit of neuroscience: the brain struggles to tell the difference between an imagined and a real or remembered event.
 So, when we imagine good stuff happening or staying successfully sober through a challenging trigger, it kind of tricks our minds into believing it’s true, or at least, possible.
 This, in turn leads us to feel more confident when we approach those triggers.
 It significantly increases your chances of success.

-Suggestion: add Trigger Planning time into your daily plan, ideally first thing in the morning: identify the triggers that might come up that day, decide what you’re going to differently in place of reaching for alcohol and mentally rehearse the trigger happening and you carrying out the new, more healthy behaviour.
+Action: add Trigger Planning time into your daily plan, ideally first thing in the morning: identify the triggers that might come up that day, decide what you’re going to differently in place of reaching for alcohol and mentally rehearse the trigger happening and you carrying out the new, more healthy behaviour.

 10. Look after you